iamsjunaid/Math-magicians/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the code reviewers for making this project better.
+I would like to thank Microverse and the code reviewers for making this project better.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>